dol-lab/ludicrousdb-dotenv/readme.md

 Values are inherited from the previous entry (from the same 'dataset')

 ## Example 2
-I just want to store my blogs in a different database, so they are seperated from the global ones.
+I just want to store my blogs in a different database, so they are separated from the global ones.
 ```bash
 # .env
 # give me a single shard for all blogs.